Records Search with Risk Assessment (RSRA)

 Phase I - Environmental Site Assessments

-SDC prepares all Phase I Environmental Site Assessment (ESA) reports according the American Standards for Testing and Materials (“ASTM”) E 1527-13 which complies with the EPA’s (AAI) All Appropriate Inquiries federal regulations (40CFR Part 312).
+SDC prepares all Phase I Environmental Site Assessment (ESA) reports according the American Standards for Testing and Materials (“ASTM”) E 1527-21 which complies with the EPA’s (AAI) All Appropriate Inquiries federal regulations (40CFR Part 312).
 The Phase I ESA expands upon the research and development of the RSRA and TSA reports to include a determination on the presence of recognized environmental conditions at the Subject Property.
-The term recognized environmental conditions (REC) means the presence or likely presence of any hazardous substances or petroleum products on a property under conditions that indicate an existing release, a past release, or a material threat of a release of any hazardous substances or petroleum products into structures on the property or into the ground, groundwater, or surface water of the property.
-The term includes hazardous substances or petroleum products even under conditions in compliance with laws.
+The term recognized environmental conditions (REC) means "(1) the presence of hazardous substances or petroleum products in, on, or at the subject property due to a release to the environment; (2) the likely presence of hazardous substances or petroleum products in, on, or at the subject property due to a release or likely release to the environment; or (3) the presence of hazardous substances or petroleum products in, on, or at the subject property under conditions that pose a material threat of a future release to the environment."
 The term is not intended to include de minimis conditions that generally do not present a material risk of harm to public health or the environment and that generally would not be the subject of an enforcement action if brought to the attention of appropriate governmental agencies.
 If further investigation of a REC is warranted, SDC will provide a detailed description of the recommendation.

 Phase II - Environmental Site Assessments